armanriazi/refi/docs/obcicada.md

 Regenerative finance (ReFi) also overlaps with the decentralized science (DeSci) movement, ReFi is a set of tools and ideas built on top of blockchains, that aim to create economies which are regenerative, rather than extractive or exploitative.
 Eventually, extractive systems deplete the resources available and collapse; without regenerative mechanisms, they lack resilience[^1].

 ReFi operates on the assumption that the creation of monetary value must be decoupled from the unsustainable extraction of resources from our planet and communities.  regenerative activities like planting trees, removing plastic from the ocean, or restoring a degraded ecosystem.
 Facilitate large-scale collaboration on global issues such as climate change and biodiversity loss[^1].

-Regenerative finance doesn’t refer to any specific cryptocurrency; rather, it is a movement toward mitigating climate change and improving equality[^16].

  ReFi has the potential to reshape the global economy and make tangible impacts on the lives of people and societies.
 ReFi has the potential to provide solutions for global poverty, healthcare, education, and a myriad of social issues.The capabilities of purpose-driven missions, such as impact investing, are elevated through ReFi’s technology[^33].